1999 Virginia state elections

 Virginia's 1999 state elections were held on November 2, 1999.
 Voters elected all 100 members of the Virginia House of Delegates to two-year terms ending in 2002, and all 40 members of the Virginia Senate to four-year terms ending in 2004.
-There were also elections for local offices (such as Board of Supervisors, Sheriff and Clerk of the Circuit Court) in most counties.
-The elections resulted in the loss of Democratic control of the House of Delegates for the first time in 116 years, and continued the two-year control of the Senate by Republicans.
+There were also elections for local offices (such as Board of Supervisors, Sheriff, and Clerk of the Circuit Court) in most counties.
+The elections resulted in the loss of Democratic control of the House of Delegates for the first time ever, and continued the two-year control of the Senate by Republicans.

-Run up to the election
+Background

 Governor Jim Gilmore had secured control of the Senate for Republicans for the first time in 114 years in 1997 when he appointed Democratic State Senator Charles Waddell to a position with the Virginia Alcohol Beverage Control Board.
-He also appointed Delegate David G. Brickley as Director of Virginia Department of Conservation and Recreation which resulted in a tie in control of the House of Delegates as the one Independent, Lacey Putney, caucused with the Republicans.
+He also appointed Delegate David G. Brickley as Director of Virginia Department of Conservation and Recreation, which resulted in a tie in control of the House of Delegates as the one Independent, Lacey Putney, caucused with the Republicans.

 According to the University of Virginia's Center for Politics, the 1999 Virginia "legislative election delivered results unlike any of the others that preceded it in the 20th century.
 Republicans finally gained majority control of the House of Delegates, completing a thirty- year march to power.
 At the same time, the GOP maintained its narrow 21 to 19-seat control of the Senate of Virginia...."

-Primaries and nomination contests
+Primaries

 There were a few primaries in both parties in June, but all incumbents were renominated.
 The most notable primary was in Richmond's West End, where incumbent Republican Ann G. "Panny" Rhodes was opposed by her Governor and the dominant conservative wing of her party.
 According to the UVa Center for Politics, "Despite being outspent $440,000 to $236,000 in the state’s most expensive primary race, Rhodes won over 56 percent of the votes.
 Many Democrats joined moderate Republicans in defeating Gilmore’s choice, businessman Ruble Hord."
 In all, there were nine primaries, two in the Senate and seven in the House.